HKUNLP/ChunkLlama/README.md

 #### Few-shot Learning
-The experimental settings of few-shot learning is the same with that in Llama2 Long.
+The experimental settings of few-shot learning are the same as that in Llama2 Long.
 We use 4 popular long-context benchmarks: [NarrativeQA](https://github.com/google-deepmind/narrativeqa), [QMSum](https://github.com/Yale-LILY/QMSum), [Qasper](https://github.com/allenai/qasper-led-baseline), and [Quality](https://github.com/nyu-mll/quality).
 We also release the data together with in-context examples in [few-shot-data](https://drive.google.com/file/d/1Cs6MkSFsE2SQi9SUOE5mmyLyxPWef3bL/view?usp=sharing).
 We report the results on their validation sets.
 The in-context examples are randomly selected from the training set.
 ```bash
 cd few-shot